Will Overstreet

-William Sparkman Overstreet (born October 7, 1979) is a former American football linebacker for the Atlanta Falcons in the National Football League.
-He was drafted by the Falcons in the third round of the 2002 NFL Draft out of the University of Tennessee where he was a captain on the 2001 Tennessee team.
+William Sparkman Overstreet (born October 7, 1979) is an American former professional football player who was a linebacker for the Atlanta Falcons of the National Football League (NFL).
+He was selected by the Falcons in the third round of the 2002 NFL draft with the 80th overall pick out of the University of Tennessee where he was a captain on the 2001 Tennessee team.
 He was a member of Pi Kappa Alpha fraternity.
 He played high school football at Jackson (Miss.)
 Prep.
-Prior to signing with the Vols in February 1998, the Clarion-Ledger newspaper named Overstreet the 1997 Metro-Jackson Area Player of the Year and selected him as a member of their All-State team.
+Prior to signing with the Vols in February 1998, The Clarion-Ledgernewspaper named Overstreet the 1997 Metro-Jackson Area Player of the Year and selected him as a member of their All-State team.

 Overstreet retired from the NFL after continued shoulder injuries.
 He graduated with his M.B.A. in Finance in December 2006.
 He was the founder and CEO of a software company headquartered in Knoxville, TN, called Voices Heard Media, Inc.